maeslopezortiz/GradientBoostingRegressor/README.md

 ## Example

-This example can be done using the scriot bellow, to get coefficient correlation values and mean squared error from the data base 'lentil'.
+This example can be done using the script below, to get coefficient correlation values and mean squared error from the data base 'lentil'.
 You can run the Python script as:

 ```sh